Every year we educate over 2,000 students of all ages atop snowshoes, including school programs and public guided hikes.

 Celebrating wildflowers is a program aimed at 4th graders – the students learn about native plants, study stories and legends about those plants and participate in an art contest.
 Then they spend the day learning and wildflower spotting on Mt Helena!

 The first Saturday in May is Bird Day at the Helena Regulating Reservoir, with tons of fun activites, crafts, education and a chance to see live birds of prey!
-This is our most beloved and well-attended event of the year.
+This is our most beloved and well-attended event of the year (presented with many partners).

 We offer year-round educational programming for FREE.
 Contact us for more information!

-We help provide interpretation for a number of historical sites, click here for our interactive map and guide.
+We help provide interpretation for a number of historical sites, click here for more historic information.
+Our interactive map and guide is coming soon (and check out our trail guides below).

 We have educational guides for Tenmile Environmental Trail, Willard Creek, and more.
 Print out our pdf brochures or keep these pages open on your smartphone or tablet to read along the trails (there will likely be no phone service on the trails, make sure you access the page or dowload the files before leaving service).